-David Bergé formulates a performative and embodied sensibility to photographic temporality and materiality.
+The work of artist David Bergé has, since 2008, been an attempt to formulate a performative and embodied sensitivity to photographic materiality.

 David Bergé has been invited to artist in residence programs around the world, such as the Cape Cod Modern House Trust in Wellfleet, USA; Beta-Local in San Juan, Puerto Rico; geoAIR in Tbilisi; Haus der Kulturen der Welt in Berlin (curator: Andre Lepecki) and the Saari Residence of the Kone Foundation in Finland.